Remains of former Burundi king can stay in Geneva

 Tuesday’s court decision marks the end of a four-year legal battle between family members.

-King Mwambutsa IV Bangiricenge became king of Burundi on December 16, 1915.
+King Mwambutsa IV Bangiriceng became king of Burundi on December 16, 1915.
 He was invested with full ruling powers in 1929.
 He saw Burundi’s transfer from Germany to Belgium following the First World War and was on the throne when the country gained independence on July 1, 1962.

 After a Hutu-led coup in October 1965, he withdrew to Switzerland, where he spent the rest of his life and died in 1977.